 Whenever you work on your rifle, the first thing to do is to make it safe.
 Remove the magazine and check that there isn’t a pellet in the breech.
 Now remove the buddy bottle as follows.
 If you have a standard Rapid without a Dr Bob’s Quick Fill adaptor, unscrew the bottle one whole turn.
 This pulls the bottle and its valve away from the regulator push-pin.
-This close the bottle valve.
+This closes the bottle valve.
 However, there is still pressure between the bottle and the regulator that needs to be dissipated.
 This can be done by cocking and dry firing the rifle a couple of times.
 After the first dry fire shot, the second should sound quieter.
 If not, unscrew the bottle a quarter of a turn and repeat.
 Repeat until you can tell that the pressure has been released by the sound of the rifle.
 The bottle will feel loose once the pressure in the regulator is reduced.
 Now remove the bottle completely.

 If you have a Dr Bob’s Quick Fill adaptor, it is easier to remove the bottle after taking off the stock (see the next step).

-With the quick fill kit you should have an extra foster snap on connector, a set of pins and a bleed screw.
-Put the snap on connector onto the fill port.
+With the quick fill kit, you should have an extra foster snap-on connector, a set of pins and a bleed screw.
+Put the snap-on connector onto the fill port.
 Insert one of the pins into the connector and then screw in the bleed screw until the air begins to escape.
 It’s best to allow the air to escape slowly.
-When all the air has been released, remove the snap on connector and the pin.
+When all the air has been released, remove the snap-on connector and the pin.
 Now dry fire the rifle once to release the pressurised air that remains in the block between the regulator and the valve.
 The buddy bottle along with the quick fill adaptor can now be unscrewed and removed.

 If you do not have a quick fill adaptor and you are using the original buddy bottle system, you can remove the buddy bottle valve and replace the o-ring if the bottle is leaking around this o-ring.
 To do this you must first completely empty the buddy bottle before attempting to remove the valve.
 This is actually very easy to do.
 First, remove the buddy bottle from the rifle as described above.
 Now remove the buddy bottle o-ring and refit the bottle to the rifle.
-Without the o-ring the air will leak out through the threads as the pin on the regulator pushes open the valve on the buddy bottle.
+Without the o-ring, the air will leak out through the threads as the pin on the regulator pushes open the valve on the buddy bottle.
 Once it is completely empty, remove the bottle.

-Buddy bottles have lifespans just as any other pressure vessel.
-According to BSA, aluminium bottles without a PI * mark on them should be tested after five years of the date of manufacture.
+Buddy bottles have lifespans just like any other pressure vessel.
+According to BSA, aluminium bottles without a π mark on them should be tested after five years of the date of manufacture.
 Bottles with the π mark should be tested after ten years.
-Obviously if you damage the bottle before its lifetime is up, you should replace it immediately.
+Obviously, if you damage the bottle before its lifetime is up, you should replace it immediately.
 Remember, these buddy bottles are potentially dangerous and can send shrapnel flying through the air if they are not thoroughly respected.
 The cost of servicing a buddy bottle is similar to buying a new one without the valve.
 So it makes economic sense to simply replace them when necessary and swap over the valve.
 There is an interesting article about air gun bottle testing from Hydrotech that is well worth a read albeit a few years old!

 Remove the Scope, Mounts and Stock

 This part is straightforward.
 I am going to assume you know how to remove your scope.
-The scope mounts are screwed onto the block with allen bolts hidden in the mount itself.
+The scope mounts are screwed onto the block with Allen bolts hidden in the mount itself.
 You have to remove the scope to gain access to the mount bolts.
 If you do not need to remove the barrel, you can leave the scope mounts on.
 But if you are going to fully service and check for corrosion between the barrel and the block, you will need to remove the forward mount as under it is the barrel locating screw.

-The stock is held on with a single allen screw found under the stock just forward of the trigger.
+The stock is held on with a single Allen screw found under the stock just forward of the trigger.
 Unscrew it and then separate the stock from the block.
 Put the stock in a safe place as you will not be using it for a while and keep the stock screw safe too.

 If you wish, you could polish the stock or apply a coat of wax such as CCL Gunstock Wax.
 It’s probably not a wise idea to use your household polish as the scent will be a dead giveaway should you go hunting.